Riemannian MeanFlow for One-Step Generation on Manifolds: Introduction

 RMF also introduces a stable optimization view of the resulting objective.
 We show that the RMF loss decomposes into two terms whose gradients can conflict in practice, and we cast the decomposition as a two-task learning problem with shared parameters~\cite{caruana1997multitask,sener2018multi}.
 We adopt a lightweight conflict-aware update based on PCGrad \cite{yu2020gradient} to mitigate gradient interference without manual schedule tuning.
 Finally, RMF supports conditional generation via classifier-free guidance, combining conditional and unconditional predictions in the common tangent space.

-Contributions are summarized as \begin{itemize} \item We generalize MeanFlow to Riemannian manifolds by defining average velocity via parallel transport and deriving an intrinsic MeanFlow identity for supervision. \item We develop a practical, geometry-consistent training rule that operates in a common tangent space using logarithm maps, avoiding coordinate-based covariant computations and trajectory simulation. \item We improve optimization stability by casting the decomposed RMF objective as a two-task problem and applying PCGrad, and we further support conditional generation via classifier-free guidance. \item We evaluate RMF on spherical Earth/climate fields, protein structures on a flat torus, and synthetic rotation on $\mathrm{SO}(3)$, achieving strong quality--efficiency trade-offs with substantially reduced sampling cost. \end{itemize}
+Contributions are summarized as \begin{itemize} \item We generalize MeanFlow to Riemannian manifolds by defining average velocity via parallel transport and deriving an intrinsic MeanFlow identity for supervision. \item We develop a practical, geometry-consistent training rule that operates in a common tangent space using logarithm maps, avoiding coordinate-based covariant computations and trajectory simulation. \item We improve optimization stability by casting the decomposed RMF objective as a two-task problem and applying PCGrad, and we further support conditional generation via classifier-free guidance. \item We evaluate RMF on spherical Earth/climate fields, protein structures on a flat torus, synthetic rotation on $\mathrm{SO}(3)$, and robotic grasping dataset on SE(3), achieving strong quality--efficiency trade-offs with substantially reduced sampling cost. \end{itemize}